SWIFTSIM/SWIFT/doc/RTD/source/FriendsOfFriends/parameter_description.rst

 ------------------------

 In the case of black holes seeding, we run the FOF module on-the-fly during a cosmological simulation.
+Black hole seeding is enabled with the following
+parameter:

+  * Enable seeding of black holes in FOF groups: ``seed_black_holes_enabled``

-The time of the first FOF call is controlled by the following two options:
+This should be set to 1 to enable or 0 to disable black hole seeding.
+The time of the first FOF call for seeding is controlled by the following two
+options:

   * Time of the first FOF call (non-cosmological runs): ``time_first``,
   * Scale-factor of the first FOF call (cosmological runs):